Holidays Act reform

 Next steps

-There will be a further opportunity for all stakeholders to provide input once the Bill is introduced and is considered by Select Committee.
+The Minister intends to seek Cabinet decisions on the new approach in 2025, once the details have been designed.
+There will be an opportunity for all stakeholders to provide input on the Bill once it is introduced and considered by Select Committee.

 Additionally, employers retain an obligation to remediate employees for historical underpayments that have occurred due to non-compliance with the current Holidays Act.